 The first step to effective dashboard creation, according to an article from Health Catalyst, is a bottom-up approach in terms of organizational hierarchy.
 Underlying departmental dashboards from across an organization should feed into executive dashboards.
 This provides a “bird’s eye view” of the data from each of these platforms in one centralized location, with the ability to quickly understand what it means for decision making, whether that be for patient care or organizational efficiency.

 Clearly defined roles should also be in place for ownership of key metrics.
 Establishing accountability and ownership of metrics regarding a specific data point, such as sepsis cases, helps executives work more closely with someone to address issues and take a more hands-on approach in managing those stakeholders.

 A common problem in healthcare organizations is that these insights are gathered and examined by centralized analyst who conveys them to the executive team.
 This can cause a lack of ownership and comprehension of the processes and conditions that led to a problem.
-Questions go unanswered and often, insights go unnoticed or are never acted upon.
+Questions go unanswered and insights go unnoticed or are never acted upon.

 Having specific people managing underlying dashboards not only ensures that they are experts on the data and the processes by which it was collected and examined, but it also holds more promise for sustainability of executive dashboards.
 Those individuals will understand how to make their own dashboards plug into the executive dashboard in ways that fit a standardized framework, are easy to read and consistent.

-Improved visualization also reduces cognitive burden and leads to shared clinical processes and an increase in engagement from teams that ask “What if?”-type questions rather than following formulas.
+Improved visualization also reduces cognitive burden and leads to shared clinical processes and an increase in engagement from teams that ask “What if?” questions rather than following formulas.
 It can lead to improved relationships between team leaders through the identification of common goals and inspire new solutions from teams focused on collaboration.

-When done right, data visualizations also help teams avoid data misinterpretation, according to an article from Health IT Analytics.
+When done right, health data visualizations also help teams avoid data misinterpretation, according to an article from Health IT Analytics.

 “Data that applies easily to one segment of the population might not be applicable at all to another.
 It could be misleading,” Strategic Analytics Manager at Deloitte Peter Viechnicki said in the article.
 “It could be filled with caveats.
 In healthcare, we see a lot of things that look like trends but that might just be correlations without provable causation…For developers, the trick is how to represent those visually without implying something that you don’t mean to convey.”